 SAT is an internationally recognized test for college admissions in the U.S. It mainly tests the reading, writing and mathematical skills of the candidates.
-Though these subjects are taught extensively during school days, how to prepare for SAT test is a constant question amongst the students.
-This article discusses how we can effectively prepare for SAT and the different means for SAT preparation.
+Though these subjects are taught extensively during school days, how to prepare for SAT is a constant question amongst the students.
+This article discusses how we can effectively prepare for SAT and the different means of test preparation.

-In order to know how to prepare for SAT test, the students must know what is asked in the SAT exam.
-SAT consists of the following sections:
+In order to know how to prepare for SAT, the students must know what is asked in the exam.
+The test consists of the following sections:

 - Critical reading

 The score scale for each of these sections (except essay segment) is 200-800 and the writing section has two sub scores - one for the essay and the other for multiple-choice questions.
 The total test duration is 3 hours and 45 minutes.
 The writing part has two 25 minute sections and one 10 minute section.
 Critical reading and math sections have two 25 minute sections and one 20 minute section each.
-SAT also includes a 25 minute variable section which is not counted towards the score.
-Let us now look into how to prepare for SAT test.
+The test also includes a 25 minute variable section which is not counted towards the score.
+Let us now look into the preparation methods for SAT.

-By just answering three simple questions, you can get a SAT study plan composed by the official SAT website.
+By just answering three simple questions, you can get a SAT study plan composed by the official test website.
 Make a quick visit to http://sat.collegeboard.org/about-tests/sat and answer the following questions: